YuanGongND/ReMASC/README.md

 - **Evaluation Set**: the suggest evaluation set.

 We also include an unsplited complete set in the .zip package in case you want to customerize the data split.
 It is just a simple union of the core set and the evaluation set.

+## Cite Us:
+If you use the data, please cite the following paper:

+Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer, ["ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems"](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1541.html), Interspeech 2019.

+If you use our neural network example, please cite the following paper:

+Yuan Gong, Jian Yang, Christian Poellabauer, ["Detecting Replay Attacks Using Multi-Channel Audio: A Neural Network-Based Method"](https://arxiv.org/abs/2003.08225)  IEEE Signal Processing Letters, 2020.

+## Examples:
+- The Python neural network baseline, PyTorch implementation, and the dataloader can be found in the example directory.
+- The MATLAB CQCC-GMM baseline can be found \[[here](https://github.com/jlinear/ReMASC_Exp)].

 ## Definitions and Data Collection Strategy